 Armed with these principles, we can introduce the basic framework for integration planning in alliances.
 The key principle behind this framework is that in every alliance, each pair of organizational units from the partner firms could have a different optimal level of integration between them, based on the synergy operators that link them.
 Take the following steps:

 Start with a clear statement of potential synergies between the partners (preferably the same one used to value the alliance).
 Understand exactly where and how the value chains of the two companies will join-up.
-Chapter 2 and the synergy operators provide insight into this process.
+Section 2 and the synergy operators provide insight into this process.

 Identify the organizational units in the partner firms associated with the affected value chain segments.